TestingWithEdd/testingwithedd.github.io/_posts/2024-07-05-parallelize-playwright-with-xdist.markdown

 ### How does xdist work?
 Xdist follows the controller/worker pattern where it spins up a variable number of workers that are pytest runners.
 Each worker gets the full list of tests to run and does some verification by sending back a list of all the test IDs to check each worker has all the tests required.

-Once the controller knows the workers all have the full set of tests, it will do one of two things depending on if `dist-mode` is `each` or `load`.
+Once the controller knows the workers all have the full set of tests, it will do one of two things depending on if `dist-mode` is `each` or `load` (or a variation of load).

 `each`: the controller sends the full list of test indexes to each node, so basically each node will run all the tests.